yingjun-mou/yingjun-mou.github.io/_posts/2021-06-03-blog-post-Tutorial-Conda-environment.md

 - pip is a *package manager* only for Python
 - venv is a *environment manager* only for Python
 - conda is both a *package and environment manager* and is language agnostic(works with any languages)

+## 3. Why it always showing module not found, even I have already installed it?
+- Remember to use